-- Must have successfully completed a recognized Lineman Apprenticeship program that includes a minimum of three years related on-the-job training
+Successful completion of a recognized Journey-Level Line Technician Apprenticeship program that includes a minimum three years of related on-the-job training

-A copy of your Journeyman Ticket must be included with your application packet
+A copy of your Journey-Level Line Technician Ticket must be included with your application packet

 SUB encourages all qualified individuals to apply.
 SUB is committed to cultural diversity, equity and inclusion, and does not discriminate on the basis of any protected status, including disability and veteran status.